gilt/tech-blog/_posts/2018-01-01-sundial-aws-emr-integration.md

 ```

 Please note that there can only be exactly one master node, if a different values is specified in the `instance_count`, it is ignored.
 For other instance group types the
-value `instance_count` represents, as the name says, the number of EMR instances to launch.
+value `instance_count` represents, as the name says, the number of EC2 instances to launch for that instance type.

 Other attributes are:

-* _emr_instance_type_: the ec2 instance type to use when launching the EMR instance
+* _emr_instance_type_: the EC2 instance type to use when launching the EMR instance
 * _aws_market_: the marketplace to provision instances for this group.
 It can be either `on_demand` or `spot`

 An example of a EMR instance using spot is: